 Stay in Duomo if you’re first-time tourists who want to stay in Florence city center; you want great shopping and nightlife; you are traveling without a car;

-Best places to stay in Duomo:
+Best places to stay in Florence in Duomo for first-timers:

 - luxury ($$$): Rocco Forte Hotel Savoy